辛宝Otto

 Where does the code come from?#

-Previously, I recommended quickly reading the official documentation to understand the outline before conducting testing and practice.
+In the past, I recommended quickly reading the official documentation to understand the outline before conducting testing and practice.
 Now, with AI, it is more suitable to ask AI, for example:

 How can I use UIKit to get the current battery level and write a function that returns the result?
 I want to call the function and print the result.